microsoft/moaw/workshops/github-copilot/workshop.md

 <div class="info" data-title="info">

 >Copilot will probably try to complete the prompt by adding more details.
 You can try to add more details yourself or follow copilot's suggestions.
-When you want it to stop and start generating the code just jump on another line and let him work.
+When you want it to stop and start generating the code just jump on another line and let the copilot do its work.

 </div>